 2.2 General Program Description

-Owners may choose between two forms of long-term Section 8 Housing Assistance Payment (HAP) contracts: project-based vouchers (PBVs) or project-based rental assistance (PBRA).
+Owners may choose between two forms of long-term Section 8 Housing Assistance Payment (HAP) Contracts: project-based vouchers (PBVs) or project-based rental assistance (PBRA).
 Conversions may be prospective (when an owner still has an active Mod Rehab contract at the project) or retroactive (when the Mod Rehab contract has already expired at the project).
 Owners pursuing a prospective conversion may choose from either a PBV contract or a PBRA contract.
 Owners who are pursuing a retroactive conversion will be limited to PBV conversions only.

 PBV Conversions.
-An owner may request to enter into a Section 8 PBV HAP contract with an eligible PHA to administer the contract.
+An owner may request to enter into a Section 8 PBV HAP Contract with an eligible PHA to administer the contract.
 With the exception of provisions identified in this Notice (as well as retained flexibilities of Moving to Work (MTW) agencies, all regulatory and statutory requirements of the PBV program in 24 CFR Part 983, and applicable standing and subsequent Office of Public and Indian Housing guidance, including related handbooks, shall apply.

 Prospective Conversions.
 Projects are eligible for prospective conversions if the Mod Rehab contract has not yet expired or been terminated.
 In a prospective conversion, the project will receive PBV assistance in lieu of the TPV assistance that would have been otherwise provided to project residents.
 Prospective conversions may be suspended in a particular fiscal year if HUD does not have sufficient TPV appropriations to fund all of the demands on the TPV account due to conversions.